adosia/adosia-token/README.md

 2. Obtain compatible IoT hardware pre-flashed with the latest Adosia Binary by either:

-  - purchasing a WEMOS baseboard pre-flashed with the Adosia binary (along with optional Adosia SPACE IO board) from the [Adosia IoT Store](https://adosia.io)
+  - purchasing a WEMOS WiFi baseboard pre-flashed with the Adosia binary (along with optional [Adosia SPACE IO board](https://adosia.io/product/adosia-iot-space-io-board-shield/)) from the [Adosia IoT Store](https://adosia.io)

   - or use the popular Arduino IDE to download by latest Adosia binary by flashing your own WEMOS WiFi baseboard with Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix)

-3. Use your mobile phone to connect your IoT device to the Adosia IoT Platform (details found via the [Adosia Learn Page](https://adosia.com/faq)
+3. Use your mobile phone to connect your IoT device to the Adosia IoT Platform (details found via the [Adosia Learn Page](https://adosia.com/faq))

 Compatible open hardware boards flashed using Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix) and the Arduino IDE will automatically connect to Adosia servers to download the latest Adosia binary.